sailing-innocent/xmake-latex-example/readme.md

 - acmart: an acmart.cls with Format.dst, see `doc/template/acmart` and `doc/sample/acmart_use` for more info
 - AIJabr book: a comprehensive mathematic book example from https://github.com/wenweili/AlJabr-1, see `doc/template/ajbook` and `doc/sample/aijabr` for more info

-hint: you have to check the Nato Font installed correctly on your computer for compiling the third example
+hint: you have to check the Nato Font installed correctly on your computer for compiling the third example, so by default the example is not open, you can open it by set `xmake f --math_book=true`

 ## a note example